8 Best Breweries in Flagstaff, AZ: The Ultimate Local Beer Guide

 • Food Available: Yes, full restaurant

-And you can’t miss their refreshing Salt & Lime Arizona Lager, a beer reminiscent of a sunny beach day with its lime and herbal finish.
+Our go-to, though, is their Salt & Lime Arizona Lager.
 This is literally one of my FAVORITE crushable summer beers and perfect for those scorching-hot Arizona days.

 7. Grand Canyon Brewery